GMOD/jbconnect/docs/tutorials.rst

 Creating a workflow that uses localCommonService Job Service
 ============================================================
-``localCommonService`` is a workflow processing Job Service that can be used to execute general workflows scripts.
+``api/services/localCommonService.js`` is a workflow processing Job Service that can be used to execute general workflows scripts.
 In this example, we present sample analysis module (JBSample).
 We show how to create a client-side JBrowse plugin that integrates with JBrowse, adding a menu item under Analyze menu.